MaximeKjaer/tf-dotty/README.md

 ## Dependencies

 This project communicates with the Python implementation of TensorFlow.
 Therefore, you will need to have Python 3.7 and pip installed.
-Therefore, you will need to have Python 3.7 and pip installed.
 To install the dependencies, run:

 ```console
 $ pip install -r requirements.txt